afreenasif/Stuvio-AI/README.md

 ## Project Overview

-STUVIO.AI is a full-stack AI web application designed to revolutionize personalized education by generating customized video content from user prompts.
-This platform automates the creation of educational videos complete with AI-generated scripts, realistic voiceovers, and avatar-based visuals, making learning more engaging and accessible.
+Stuvio-AI is an AI web application developed with Flask that revolutionizes personalized learning by generating customized video lessons.
+It leverages Google's Gemini API to create intelligent scripts from user prompts, produces realistic voiceovers using gTTS, and compiles these into engaging, avatar-driven educational videos with MoviePy.

 ---